Introduction

 Using MDX Rules

 We can use MDX Rules to define format from Dimension Member level.
-It will only apply to the Model that the MDX Rule is created from.
+It will only apply to the Model in which the Rule has been created.

 /**************/